mangeshthakur/2048-game/README.md

 ```

 - `-d` runs the container in detached mode.
-- `-p 8080:80` maps port 8080 on your host machine to port 80 in the container.
+- `-p 8080:80` maps port 8080 on your host machine to port 80 in the container
 - `--name 2048-game-container` assigns the name "2048-game-container" to the container.

 The 2048 game will be accessible at http://localhost:8080 in your web browser.